nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

   -f values.yaml
 ```

-Wait for AP statefulset rollout to finish and make sure that the new key pair certificates are used by all APs as described in [Verify Domain Certificates](#verify-domain-certificates).
+Wait for the AP statefulset rollout to finish and ensure that the new key pair certificates are used by all APs as described in [Verify Domain Certificates](#verify-domain-certificates).

 Upgrade the Helm release installed with the [database](../stable/database) chart using the new TLS secrets.
-This will perform database Storage Manager (SM) statefulsets and Transaction Engine (TE) deployment rolling upgrade so make sure that you are having enough database processes to prevent downtime.
+This task will perform a rolling upgrade on all database Storage Manager (SM) statefulsets and Transaction Engine (TE) deployments, therefore ensure that enough additional database processes are running to prevent downtime.

 ```bash
 helm upgrade database nuodb/database \